-Pakistan client case studies
+Pakistan client case studies in 2021

 USA-listed company expands into Pakistan

 - In 2019, Healy Consultants Group PLC advised our Client, a USA-listed company, regarding their expansion plans into multiple countries in Asia Pacific.

 - In September 2020, our Client added Pakistan to the list of engagements to be project managed by Healy Consultants Group PLC;

 - Unfortunately, foreigners require approval from the Pakistan government before being legally appointed as shareholder or director of an entity in Pakistan.
 This process takes a minimum of three months.

 - To simplify business setup in view of the above, we recommended to fast-register a company with our professional passive nominee shareholders and directors.
 Click on this link to view more information on this strategy.